 \subsection{Regularity via the push-forward of the graph of \texorpdfstring{$I_0'$}{}}

 Our next step is to relate optimal trajectories to the solutions of the Hamilton equations.
-In the following definition we present the push forward under the Hamiltonian flow of the graph of $I_0'$.
-In Proposition \ref{proposition:graph_of_derivative_pushforward}, we show that if this push forward at time $t$ is a graph then $I_t$ is differentiable.
-Additionally, we show that overhangs in the push forward are indications for existence of points of non-differentiability.
+In the following definition we present the push-forward under the Hamiltonian flow of the graph of $I_0'$.
+In Proposition \ref{proposition:graph_of_derivative_pushforward}, we show that if this push-forward at time $t$ is a graph then $I_t$ is differentiable.
+Additionally, we show that overhangs in the push-forward are indications for existence of points of non-differentiability.

 \begin{definition} Assume Assumption \ref{assumption:general_ones_on_R_and_CW}. \begin{enumerate} \item We write

 for the graph of the derivative of $I_0$. \item For all $(x,p)\in \K \times \bR$ let $(X^{x,p}_t, P^{x,p}_t)$ be the solution of the Hamilton equations \eqref{eqn:hamilton_equations} with initial conditions $(X_0^{x,p},P_0^{x,p})=(x,p)$ and up to the maximal time of existence $t_{x,p}$.
 (See \cite[Theorem 2.4.1]{Pe01}, which by Assumption \ref{assumption:Hamiltonian_for_domain_extension}(a) can also be applied in the case that $\K$ equals $[-1,1]$.) \item For all $t>0$ we define the \emph{push-forward of} $\cG$ to be the set